 Applicants to the REES M.A. program must have completed a bachelor's degree.
-Those admitted to the program typically present GRE scores in the mid-600s, as well as an undergraduate GPA of at least 3.25.
+The admissions committee does not focus on one criterion to the exclusion of others, nor do we have minimum requirements for any criterion, though successful applicants typically have an undergraduate GPA of at least 3.25, and a verbal score of at least 160 and quantitative score of at least 150 on the GRE revised General Test.
 (Applicants to the Business Administration or Law dual degree programs may substitute GMAT or LSAT scores.)

 Attainment of area language proficiency needed for post-graduation careers is a key program objective.
 All students must demonstrate proficiency equivalent to three years in at least one language of the region (German not included) by completing coursework at the appropriate level (or the equivalent).
 All students must take a proficiency exam administered by the relevant U-M language program.
 Students are required to continue language study even after minimum proficiency levels have been achieved, since they will want to use primary language sources for their master's projects.

 Please follow the links on the right for more information about REES graduate programs.
-Prospective and current students can also email Julie Claus, CREES Academic Services Coordinator, at firstname.lastname@example.org or call 734.764.0351.
+Prospective and current students can also email our advisor at email@example.com or call 734.764.0351.

 Current Students: schedule an advising appointment